riad69/PackageDiscovery/README.md

 php artisan serve
 ```

-Visit `http://localhost:8000` to see the application.
+Visit `http://localhost:8000` to see the application locally.

 ## ✨ Features